codesver/Tannae/README.md

-# Algorithm based share taxi TANNAE
+# ALGORITHM BASED SHARE TRANSPORTATION SERVICE TANNAE
 ```
-This service provides taxi service which passengers can ride taxi together with other passengers.
+This provides taxi service which passengers can ride taxi together with other passengers.

 Server will match with passengers that moves on similar path.